The Mini Cooper and Surbiton

 Hollyfield Rd, Surbiton

-The Community Brain invites you to a spectacular day of family friendly activity this spring.
-Celebrate the ingenuity of John Cooper, the triumph of the Mini Cooper at the Monte Carlo Rally of ‘64, and wider stories of innovation and cutting edge design in Surbiton.
+At our first Mini Day in May 2024, we celebrated the ingenuity of John Cooper, the triumph of the Mini Cooper at the Monte Carlo Rally of ‘64, and wider stories of innovation and cutting edge design in Surbiton.